Dan Freed

 Daniel Stuart Freed (born 17 April 1959) is an American mathematician, specializing in global analysis and its applications to supersymmetry, string theory, and quantum field theory.
-Since 1989, he has been a professor at the University of Texas at Austin.
+He is currently the Shiing-Shen Chern Professor of Mathematics at Harvard University.

+Education and career

 Freed studied at Harvard University, where he received his bachelor's and master's degrees in 1981.
 He received his Ph.D. from the University of California, Berkeley in 1985 with thesis The geometry of loop groups under Isadore Singer.
 As a postdoc, Freed was a Moore Instructor at the Massachusetts Institute of Technology, and then became an assistant professor at the University of Chicago.
 Beginning in 1989, he was an associate professor, and from 1994, a professor at the University of Texas at Austin.
 From 1996 to 1998, he was at the Institute for Advanced Study (IAS) and he was a visiting scientist at the Institut des Hautes Études Scientifiques (1995, 1999).
+From 1989 to 2022, he was a professor at the University of Texas at Austin.

 In the academic year 2002/2003, Freed was a Guggenheim Fellow, and from 1988 to 1992, a Sloan Fellow.
 In 2002, he was an invited speaker at the International Congress of Mathematicians in Beijing (Twisted K-theory and loop groups).
 He is one of the founders of the IAS/Park City Mathematics Institute and is, since 2006, a member of the board of trustees of the Mathematical Sciences Research Institute, where he has belonged to the scientific advisory board since 2002.
 He is a Fellow of the American Mathematical Society.